nus-cs1010/2324-s1/docs/guides/exercises.md

 All instructions below are meant to be run on the [PE hosts](environments.md).

-Every programming exercise has a unique ID, prefixed with `ex` and is followed by a two-digit sequence number.
+Every programming exercise has a unique ID, prefixed with `ex`, and is followed by a two-digit sequence number.

 We use [GitHub Classroom](https://classroom.github.com/classrooms/141557850-cs1010-23-24-s1) for managing the submission (including submissions history) and grading.
 You will have one code _repository_ for each exercise.